 Precision maintenance is a framework that brings consistency, reliability, predictability, and efficiency to these maintenance processes.
 It is a philosophy that encourages businesses to employ best practices across their maintenance strategy.

 Maintenance processes are carried out to improve the uptime of assets, eliminate unprecedented downtime, maximize equipment performance, and its ROI.
 Precision maintenance focuses on the people, culture, tooling, and materials aspects of these maintenance processes.
+Additionally, the use of artificial intelligence in a chemical industry can enhance precision maintenance by predicting equipment failures and optimizing maintenance schedules.

 Precision maintenance must be adopted by every asset-intensive business – especially those that operate in oil and gas (O&G), construction, cement, materials and chemicals, and heavy industrial sectors.